Skip to main content

 Park History

-Wyre Forest was designated as a National Nature Reserve in 1981, recognizing the exceptional biological value of one of England's largest remaining ancient woodlands.
-Natural England manages the reserve, which encompasses part of the larger Wyre Forest SSSI covering the full extent of the ancient woodland complex.
+Wyre Forest was first designated as a National Nature Reserve in 1978 by the Nature Conservancy Council, recognising the exceptional biological value of one of England's largest remaining ancient woodlands.
+[1] A major extension in 2022 added almost 900 hectares, bringing the total to over 1,455 hectares and making it the largest native woodland NNR in England.
+Natural England and Forestry England manage the reserve, which encompasses part of the larger Wyre Forest SSSI covering the full extent of the ancient woodland complex.
 Conservation management has restored traditional coppice cutting in many areas, recreating the light conditions that support the woodland's remarkable butterfly and wildflower populations.
-The reserve forms the core of a wider forest landscape managed by various organizations including the Forestry Commission, Worcestershire Wildlife Trust, and the Wyre Forest Community.

 Major Trails And Attractions